Logging

 Channels

 Log channels control where your logs are written.
-There are currently 2 log channels..
+There are 2 log channels setup for you out of the box.

 • file